 Find your MP’s contact information here.
 Find out how they voted on the motion March 19 here.

 Here’s a sample letter to an MP, focused on basic CSJ issues (doesn’t mention the March 19 House of Commons motion).
 Download the sample letter as either .docx or .pdf (Feb.
 27, 2018).
 Here’s a sample letter written for use in the weeks leading up to the motion that you can use with your MP (.docx or .pdf, March 6, 2018).

 The Opposition Day motion was introduced on March 1, and said:

 That, in the opinion of the House, organizations that engage in non-political non-activist work, such as feeding the homeless, helping refugees, and giving kids an opportunity to go to camp, should be able to access Canada Summer Jobs funding regardless of their private convictions and regardless of whether or not they choose to sign the application attestation.

 An online petition on the House of Commons website, available until June 6, calls on the government to remove the new attestation from the Canada Summer Jobs application.
 It also asks the government to allow Canadians to exercise freedom of religion and expression without facing discrimination.
 Consider signing the petition and sharing it with others.

 All along, we have been asking for help in the following three ways:

-- If your organization usually applies for this grant and will potentially be affected by this change in policy, please contact feedback@TheEFC.ca and let us know.
+- If your organization usually applies for this grant and is being affected by this change in policy, please contact feedback@TheEFC.ca and let us know.
 We want to track the impact of this change.